rolandovillca/protractor-example-demo/README.md

    Note: It can take some seconds, please wait :)

-3. Run task for run tests using chrome driver
+3. Run task for running protractor tests

    $ grunt testChrome